PRICE : €1199

 After leaving Dublin, you will travel through the Dublin/Wicklow Mountains, over the Sally Gap, and view Guinness Lake (where a member of the Guinness family lives).
 We will make our way to our guest house in Glendalough.
 Once we get booked in, we'll get our gear ready for our first walk!
 Glendalough is a majestic place, a previously important religious centre in ancient Ireland where St. Kevin resided and lived with his fellow Christians.
 It might have been a happy time here before the Vikings were marauding around their monasteries!
 After your walk, which is about three hours and brings you all around the valley, you will come back to relax at the guest house.

-Highlight of the day: Visit the 6th Century Glendalough Monastic Site
+Highlight of the day: 6th Century Glendalough Monastic Site

 Overnight : Laragh Village - Wicklow